Jeffrey-P-McAteer/azure-glacial-inferno/readme.md

  - `/mnt/*`
     - Internal disks from the JBOD not-a-raid controller.
 Shoud meet size + speed needs, eg one is `240gb` ssd, other is `2tb` hdd.
     - Names to follow.
+ - `/projects/*`
+    - External / shared projects, should be world-read+write-able.

 ## Background reading